mas-bandwidth/gafferongames/content/post/integration_basics.md

 Euler integration is the most basic numerical integration technique.
 It is only 100% accurate when the rate of change is constant over the timestep.

 Since acceleration is constant in the example above, the integration of velocity is without error.
-However, we are also integrating velocity to get the position each step, and velocity is increasing due to acceleration.
+However, we are also integrating velocity to get position, and velocity is increasing due to acceleration.
 This means there is error in the integrated position.

 Just how large is this error?
 Let's find out!